Entanglement Hamiltonian Tomography in Quantum Simulation

-In Fig.~\ref{fig:Exp} we demonstrate the protocol to be developed below in an experimental setting \cite{Brydges2019}, extracting the time evolution of the Schmidt spectrum $\{\lambda_\alpha^2 \equiv e^{-\xi_\alpha}\}$ in quench dynamics on a $10$-spin trapped-ion quantum simulator for a $5$-qubit partition.
+In Fig.~\ref{fig:Exp} we demonstrate the EHT protocol in an experimental setting \cite{Brydges2019}, extracting the time evolution of the Schmidt spectrum $\{\lambda_\alpha^2 \equiv e^{-\xi_\alpha}\}$ in quench dynamics on $10$ and $20$-spin trapped-ion quantum simulators for $5$ and $7$-qubit partitions.
 The analog quantum simulator implements a long-range transverse Ising model \cite{Monroe2019,Brydges2019}, where an initial product state evolves towards a highly entangled state.
-Fig.~\ref{fig:Exp}(a) demonstrates the ability of EHT to faithfully extract the Schmidt spectrum, and thus the Von Neumann entropy, from a small number of measurements, while Figs.~\ref{fig:Exp}(b) show excellent agreement of the experimentally inferred ES with the theoretical predictions.
-Moreover, employing a verification protocol described in \cite{ElbenXPlatform}, we are able to experimentally verify the fidelity of our theoretical reconstruction of $\rho_{A}$ with an independently taken experimental data set (see App.~\ref{Methods:XP}).
-Our analysis is based on existing experimental data sets published in \cite{Brydges2019} involving quench dynamics, followed by local random rotations and projective single spin measurements (for details see below).
+Figs.~\ref{fig:Exp} a) and c) demonstrate the ability of EHT to faithfully extract the Schmidt spectrum, and thus the Von Neumann entropy, from a small number of measurements, while Figs.~\ref{fig:Exp} b) and d) show excellent agreement of the experimentally inferred ES with the theoretical predictions.
+Moreover, employing the verification protocol described in \cite{ElbenXPlatform}, we are able to experimentally verify the fidelity of our theoretical reconstruction of $\rho_{A}$ with an independently taken experimental data set (see Appendix \ref{Methods:XP}).
+Our analysis is based on existing experimental data sets published in \cite{Brydges2019} involving quench dynamics, followed by local random rotations and projective single spin measurements.